syncfusion-content/winui-docs/winui/Avatar-view/customization.md

 # Customization in WinUI AvatarView

-The `AvatarView` control offers a range of customization options, including the ability to modify its colors, background, and more.
-You can utilize the following properties to customize this control:
+The `AvatarView` control offers a range of customization options, including the ability to modify its border, background, and more.

 ## Border

-Personalize the border of `AvatarView` control by adjusting the border brush and border thickness properties to achieve the desired look.
+Customize the border of AvatarView control by using the `BorderBrush` and `BorderThickness` properties to achieve the desired look.

-### BorderBrush
+**BorderBrush**

-To set the color of the border surrounding your `AvatarView`, you can use the `BorderBrush` property.
+You can customize the thickness of the AvatarView control by using the `BorderBrush` property.

 {% tabs %}
 {% highlight xaml %}